-The Caucasian shepherd dog can weigh between 99 and 170 pounds.
+The Caucasian shepherd is observed as the biggest dog in the world and can weigh between 99 and 170 pounds.
 This dog from the Georgia, Russia area is often used there as prison guard dogs.
 These dogs have beautiful long coats.
 Especially on males, the coat should form a mane and look like the dog is wearing pants around its back legs.
 Males are often shorter than bitches and have a more muscular build.

 #5 Biggest Dog Breeds: Leonberger – 90 to 170 Pounds

 According to the American Kennel Club, male Leonbergers should weigh between 110 and 170 pounds while females should weigh between 90 and 140 pounds.
-Most stand about 30 inches tall at the shoulder.
+As this biggest dog in the world weighs more than some people, it also stands at a staggering 30 inches tall at the shoulder.
 This breed has a unique lion-like mane around its neck and chest.
 Water rescue teams often use them because of their water-resistant coat.
 They also are used to herd animals and as watchdogs because of their size.

 #4 Biggest Dog Breeds: Great Dane – 110 to 175 Pounds

 The American Kennel Club’s standard says that the Great Dane should weigh between 140 and 175 pounds while females should weigh between 110 and 140 pounds.
-While there are heavier breeds, a Great Dane named Zeus was one of the tallest dogs in the world.
+While there are heavier breeds, a Great Dane named Zeus was one of the tallest and largest dog in the world.
 Zeus stood 44 inches at his shoulders, and he was 7-feet 4-inches tall when standing on his back legs.

 Learn more about Great Danes.